Symphony No. 5 (Tchaikovsky): Critical reaction

-Some critics, including Tchaikovsky himself, have considered the ending insincere or even crude.
-After the second performance, Tchaikovsky wrote, "I have come to the conclusion that it is a failure".
+Tchaikovsky himself considered the ending overdone and excessive, rather than an expression of triumph over fate.
+After the second performance, Tchaikovsky wrote: "I have come to the conclusion that it is a failure".
 Despite this, the symphony has gone on to become one of the composer's most popular works.
-The second movement, in particular, is considered to be classic Tchaikovsky: well crafted, colorfully orchestrated, and with a memorable melody for solo horn.
+Tchaikovsky, despite his friends' approval and appraisal of the symphony, remained distraught and had significant self-doubt:

+My new symphony was played twice in Saint Petersburg and once in Prague.
+I am convinced that this symphony is not a success.
+There is something so repellent about such excess, insincerity and artificiality.

+With each day that passes I am increasingly certain that my last symphony is not a successful work, and the realisation that it is unsuccessful—or perhaps that my powers are declining—is very distressing to me.
+The symphony is too colourful, massive, insincere, drawn out and on the whole very disagreeable [...]
+Am I indeed, as they say, written out? [...]
+If so, then this is terrible.
+Whether my misgivings are mistaken or not, regrettably I have concluded that the symphony written in 1888 is poorer than the one written in 1877.

 Possibly for its very clear exposition of the idea of "ultimate victory through strife", the Fifth was very popular during World War II, with many new recordings of the work, and many performances during those years.
 One of the most notable performances was by the Leningrad Radio Orchestra during the Siege of Leningrad.
 City leaders had ordered the orchestra to continue its performances to keep the spirits high in the city.
 On the night of October 20, 1941 they played Tchaikovsky's Symphony No. 5 at the city's Philharmonic Hall and it was broadcast live to London.
 As the second movement began, bombs started to fall nearby, but the orchestra continued playing until the final note.
 Since the war it has remained very popular, but has been somewhat eclipsed in popularity by the Fourth and Sixth Symphonies.